phylomeno/dotnet-core-sdk-ansible-role/README.md

 # Ansible Role for dotnet core SDK installation

-This role can be used to install the dotnet core SDK in `/opt/dotnet/sdk`
+This role can be used to install the dotnet core SDK.

+Tested on:
+- Raspbian Buster Lite

 ## Role Variables